tapia81/AniQuiz/README.md

 * The purpose/goal of AniQuiz is to test and improve one's knowledge on anime and manga.
 It's meant to be a fun way to quiz yourself on anime and manga related content.

+### Roles:

+* Hydeia contributed to this group project as the lead designer.
+She created the wireframes on desktop, mobile and tablet as well as the sitemap.
+She also programmed the homepage and a portion of the logic for the actual game pages.
+* Anthony contributed to this project as the lead coder.
+He worked on the logic and development of the anime and manga related game page.

 ## Wireframe on Desktop 🖥️

 #### The page will display an anime background and a navigation bar with links to the about us, learning about the game, and starting the game pages.